SandyRodger/LS170-171/L4_working_with_http.md

 <img width="659" alt="Screenshot 2023-04-28 at 08 20 18" src="https://user-images.githubusercontent.com/78854926/235081295-cdb3a12c-adcf-4ac3-baf0-218f9d25cb01.png">

 This will be our client instance.
 You should now have two terminal windows; one acting as a client, the other as a server.
 Typing text into either one will appear in the other as well.
-Congratulations, you have made A TCP connection.
+Congratulations, you have made a TCP connection.
 - terminate the Netcat session with `command + C`

 ## [Implementing our own HTTP server: Basic Program Structure](https://launchschool.com/lessons/0e67d1ce/assignments/2e3c6bc3)